Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Maximum number of towns allowed on the server.
   town_limit: '3000'

+  # If true, the below settings: min_plot_distance_from_town_plot and min_distance_from_town_homeblock
+  # will be ignored for towns that are in the same nation.
+Setting to false will keep all towns separated the same.
+  min_distances_ignored_for_towns_in_same_nation: 'true'

   # Minimum number of plots any towns plot must be from the next town's own plots.
+  # Does not affect towns which are in the same nation.
   # This will prevent town encasement to a certain degree.
   min_plot_distance_from_town_plot: '5'

   # Minimum number of plots any towns home plot must be from the next town.
+  # Does not affect towns which are in the same nation.
   # This will prevent someone founding a town right on your doorstep
   min_distance_from_town_homeblock: '5'